Saturday, June 29, 2019

 Foggy

-Waking up to dense fog, I put on my Nike Pegasus 35 and headed out for a run across the most iconic of bridges.
+Waking up to dense fog, I put on my Nike Pegasus 35 and went out for a run across the most iconic of bridges.
 Halfway through, the fog cleared enough to reveal the city of San Francisco bathing in golden morning light.

 Now I am listening to the first plenary of the day, featuring among others Andrew McAfee talking evangelically about the promise of decoupling followed by more critical perspectives represented by Victor Galaz from the Stockholm Resilience Center and Ariane de Bremond from the Global Land Programme.
 As many times before, I feel incredibly grateful for being part of this community and its debates.